If your doctor thinks you might need a liver transplant, you'll need to have an assessment before you can be put on the waiting list.

 If you're not suitable for a transplant

-Sometimes the transplant team may decide a liver transplant isn't suitable – for example, they may think that it has a low chance of being successful.
+Sometimes the transplant team may decide a liver transplant is not suitable – for example, they may think that it has a low chance of being successful.

 - to have regular check-ups to monitor your condition – the assessment can be repeated if your condition changes